-Output fell again in June as materials and labour shortages started to bite deeper in the UK construction industry.
+At BS Fixings, we're usually ones to look on the bright side.
+However, the latest reports from the construction industry make for pretty bleak reading.
+Output fell again in June, as materials and labour shortages started to bite deeper in the UK construction industry.

-According to the latest report from the Office for National Statistics (ONS), construction output fell for the third month in a row in June.
+The latest report from the ONS shows construction output falling for the third month in a row in June.
 Output stood at £13.89bn for the month, down by 1.3% from May.
-This is the largest monthly contraction since December 2020 when output fell 2.2%.
+This is the largest monthly contraction since December 2020, when output fell 2.2%.
 The June figure has been mainly attributed to the decline in repair and maintenance work, which declined by 4.2%.
 The figures are not all doom and gloom though, as there was a small 0.5% growth recorded in new work in June.

 Looking at more of the statistics within the report, total construction “new orders” increased by 17.6% (£1,998m) in the second quarter of 2021 when compared against the first quarter.
+This isn't the only positive to take, however.
 Total new orders recovered in the second quarter of 2021 to above their pre-pandemic level for the first time at 1.6% (£214m) above the first quarter of 2020 levels.
 The annual rate of construction output price growth was 3.4% in June 2021.
 This was the strongest annual rate of construction output price growth since August 2019 (3.5%).

-What is potentially a little disturbing is that the demand is clearly there, but output is still being affected by the pandemic and more specifically the supply and availability of building materials is a concern.
+What is potentially a little disturbing is that the demand is clearly there.
+Output is the problem.
+Output is still being affected by the pandemic and, more specifically, the supply and availability of building materials.
 This shortage of supply and strong demand is pushing up prices which will squeeze profitability and push up project costs.
-Another concern raised by the industry is the shortage of labour; the pandemic has stalled training and apprenticeship schemes whilst BREXIT has reduced the availability of EU labour for industries including hospitality and construction.
-The months ahead will be interesting for the industry as it battles with the issues of the pandemic, labour shortages and the availability and cost of building materials.
+Another concern raised by the industry is the shortage of labour.
+The pandemic has stalled training and apprenticeship schemes whilst BREXIT has reduced the availability of EU labour.
+This massively impacts industries such as hospitality and construction.
+The months ahead will be interesting for the industry, as it battles with several major issues.
+The pandemic, labour shortages and the availability and cost of building materials.